 Understanding and managing software components is crucial for safeguarding against cybersecurity vulnerabilities.
 A Software Bill of Materials (SBOM) serves as a comprehensive inventory of all components, libraries, and modules used in software applications.
 SBOMs help organizations identify and address potential security risks efficiently and transparently.

 SBOMs are particularly significant in embedded systems, which are integral to numerous critical applications, from medical devices to industrial control systems.
-Embedded systems often incorporate a variety of third-party and open-source components, making them susceptible to hidden vulnerabilities.
+Because embedded systems often incorporate a variety of third-party and open-source components, they are susceptible to hidden vulnerabilities.
+SBOMs give visibility into these components, allowing developers and software manufacturers to get ahead of risk.

 Why SBOMs Matter in Embedded Systems